LNA-DEV/Photo/content/landscape/index.md

       tags: [photo, photography, sunset, sea, waves, coastline, orange, dusk]
       alt: Waves of the sea glimmering under the orange hues of the setting sun, near a coastline.

-  - src: The-Inn.JPG
+  - src: The Inn.JPG
     params:
       tags: [photo, photography, river, path, mountains, clouds, sky, reflection, scenic, nature]
       alt: A tranquil river reflecting the sky with a path alongside it and mountains in the distance under a cloudy sky.

-  - src: The-sun-is-burning.JPG
+  - src: The sun is burning.JPG
     params:
       tags: [photo, photography, sunset, field, pathway, golden hour, trees, nature, landscape]
       alt: A fiery sunset over a field with a pathway leading towards the golden sky between trees.

-  - src: The-Tree.JPG
+  - src: The Tree.JPG
     params:
       tags: [photo, photography, tree, sunset, silhouette, vibrant, nature, dusk]
       alt: Silhouette of a lone tree against a vibrant sunset sky with sun rays piercing through the branches.